 - any Pavilion Reservation Fees that may be required,

-- the Electrical Service Fee of $5 per day at applicable sites.
-(The Director is authorized to increase this fee if high-demand electrical devices are used at an event.)
+- at specific parks, electrical service may be included in the pavilion fee.
+(The Director is authorized to increase this fee if high-demand electrical devices are used).

 - reimbursements for event-related costs incurred by CRPR (for planning, set-up, operations or clean-up).

 As with pavilion reservations, the LGE Permit Fee for State College Area School District-sponsored groups will be